 - The dividend is remarkably reliable, having increased annually every year since 1974.

 - In the event of an economic downturn, Walmart is well-positioned as the on-the-ground, value retailer of choice for price-conscious shoppers around the globe.

 As a member of the Dow 30, Walmart is considered blue-chip and its stock is available for purchase through all major brokerage firms that trade in securities.
-Some basic ideas on how to acquire the stock are as follows:
+These are the steps you can use to purchase shares: